aaltogamers/AG_LoL_OSM/src/content/english/info.md

 \* All players in the team must be higher education students in a Finnish University or a University of Applied Sciences.
 Everyone does **not** need to be from the same school.
 Exchange and international students in Finland are also eligible to join, as well as people who have graduated after 01.01.2024.

+### Sign-up

+Sign-ups are open and can be found **[here]($signUpLink$)!**

 ### Afterparty

 The afterparty starts right after the main event ends (about $finalsEnd$) in Otaniemi Rantasauna at Vastaranta 1, a walking distance from the finals venue.
-There will be a hot tub, sauna, beer pong, karaoke and other activities, so bring swimwear and a towel if you wish to bathe.
+There will be a hot tub, sauna, beer pong and other activities, so bring swimwear and a towel if you wish to bathe.
 The afterparty is open to all people who attended the event (players, organizers, and spectators).